Kanav-Arora/Cpp-Touch/OOPs/Polymorphism/README.md

 - If a virtual function is defined in a base class, there is no necessity of redefining it in a derived class.
 - If virtual function is not redefined in derived class, it will be invoked in base class

+## Abstract Base Class and Pure Virtual Function

+Pure Virtual Function:

+So in virtual function
+    if derived class does not override the virtual function then base class function will be called

+    But with pure virtual function we are creating a condition that derived classes must override the virtual function

+    This means that the class with pure virtual function is made to be inherited.

+Note:

+- We cannot create object of Abstract Class
+- Abstract class have atleast one virtual function